ericssmith/presentations/vtcc9/vtcc9_links.md

 ![Flow Chart](https://github.com/ericssmith/presentations/blob/master/vtcc9/flowchart.png)

+- TODO add assertions
 - The starting and ending assertions are *assumed* to be true.
 The "program proof" is the assertion sequence in between.
+- Proof of termination is separate from "partial completeness" proof -
--
+- Chart done in draw.io

 <br/>